MXA RACE TEST: 2017 SUZUKI RM-Z250: BEWARE OF SELF-FULFILLING PROPHECIES

 (4) Clutch.
 At the very least, install stiffer aftermarket clutch springs.
 It will save you money on clutch plates in the long run and build up your left forearm.

->

-> (5) Steering stem.
-Just because the RM-Z250 is the best-cornering bike in the class doesn’t mean that it’s the best handling bike.
-Overall handling performance is not based on cornering alone, but a combination of traits including straight-line stability, balance at speed and rough ground manners.
+(5) Steering stem.
+Just because the RM-Z250 is the best-cornering bike in the class doesn’t mean that it’s the best-handling bike.
+Overall handling performance is not based on cornering alone but a combination of traits, including straight-line stability, balance at speed and rough ground manners.
 Unfortunately, the RM-Z250 is not very stable at high speeds or through rough terrain.
-We always tighten down the steering stem to eliminate free-play in the front end.
-As a rule of thumb, we know that free-play needs to be taken out when the front end flops easily from side to side.
+We always tighten down the steering stem to eliminate wag in the front end.

->

-> Q: WHAT DO WE HATE?
+Q: WHAT DO WE HATE?

 A: The hate list: